JoshDoug/Notes/Git/remoteRepos.md

 Fetch often - no reason not to do it often

 You want to switch to the branch (typically master) that will receive the merged changes.
 So if you're on a feature branch and you want to merge that feature back into master, then switch to master, `git checkout master` and merge: `git merge feature_branch`

+`git diff origin/master..master`

+`git merge origin/master` merges with the local origin/master. merge will merge the origin/<branch> with the associated tracking branch

 ### Fast Forward Merge vs True Merge
 A fast-forward merge is when the branch being merged is ahead of the branch (typically master) that is receiving the changes.